 Campus Dining Services offers students many different dining venues as well as meal plan options.
 For information about meal plans, rates, nutritional information, dining hours and other services visit Campus Dining.

-These include primarily the estimated costs of transportation to clinical facilities, books and other instructional materials, equipment, and supplies.
-More information can be obtained from the different Health Sciences programs.
+These include primarily the estimated costs of transportation to clinical facilities, books and other instructional materials, equipment, supplies and additional compliance related clinical or field expenses.

-For information on text books, please visit http://www.stonybrook.edu/commcms/bookstore/index.php.
+For information on text books, please click here.

 TRANSPORTATION AND PARKING OPTIONS

 Students are advised to take advantage of the public transportation network that services Stony Brook University to travel both on and off campus.
 The Stony Brook University Bus Service, which provides transportation on campus, and Suffolk Transit, which provides service to all local off-campus destinations, are both available for students to utilize.
 The Stony Brook University Bus Service is available free of charge and operates seven days a week throughout the calendar year.
 For specific schedule and destination information, please visit Transportation and Parking.